L-ENA/HealthINF2020/README.md

 **Changes after the conference paper was submitted:**

 The amazing people who maintain Transformers have just released the "bert-large-uncased-whole-word-masking-finetuned-squad" model - already finetuned on the whole squad dataset.
 This model can be used instead of "bert-base-uncased", making it possible to reduce the additional training data for any PICO domain.
+This increased the F1 score for identifying patients by 1 % (without adjusting additional parameters after migrating from base to large).

 **Scripts:**